golemfactory/golem-docs/src/pages/docs/creators/javascript/quickstarts/golem-in-a-browser.md

 ---
-Description: A minimal example of a functional Golem requestor agent in a browser
+description: A minimal example of a functional Golem requestor agent in a browser
 title: Requestor in browser QuickStart
 ---